-A couple weeks ago we reported on the Urban Warfare training that was going on in Downtown Chicago.
+A couple of weeks ago we reported on the Urban Warfare training that was going on in Downtown Chicago.
 Now there are growing fears that those drills were in preparation for major problems during next months NATO Summit.
 A leaked email, from the Milwaukee Red Cross, is warning that government officials are actually planning to evacuate Chicago in the event of trouble.

 As unlikely as it may sound, CBS 2 News in Chicago is reporting that government officials, in the Secret Services and the Department of Homeland Security, are secretly planning for the possibility of having to evacuate Chicago.